 Do you like desserts and chocolate?
 Of course, you do!
 Who doesn’t?
 There are many incredible cities to visit around the world that are well-known for chocolate.
 Intrigued?

 1. Brussels, Belgium

-Belgian chocolate is truly one of the most valued in the world.
-Many towns have their chocolate-making traditions and recipes, but Belgian chocolate is one of the most delicious, and, well, most delightful as well.
-The stats say it all.
 In Belgium, there are over two thousand chocolate shops and 16 chocolate museums.
 It is estimated that each Belgian eats around 8 kilograms of chocolate a year.

-4. Oaxaca, Mexico
+2. Oaxaca, Mexico

 Oaxaca is known as the city of chocolate and culinary capital of Mexico.
 Hundreds of years ago in this town is where the incredibly popular hot cocoa drink, Mexican Hot Chocolate, originated.
 Hot chocolate drinks produced in ancient times were quite savory, and tasted a lot like strong modern coffee.